PouriaDan/SentimentAnalysis_IMDBMovieReviews/README.md

 - Train a Fully Connected Network (FCN) using pretrained Word2Vec embeddings.
 - Perform inference again using the FCN model.

-You will need additional info including logs and required files to reuse the trained models in `./results` directory.
+You will find additional info including logs and required files to reuse the trained models in `./results` directory.

 ## Table of Contents